webmozarts/console-parallelization/README.md

 ------------

-When you launch a command with multi-processing enabled (`--processes 2`), a master process fetches *tasks* and distributes them across the given number of child processes.
-Child processes are killed after a fixed number of tasks (a *segment*) in order to prevent them from slowing down over time.
+When you launch a command with multi-processing enabled (`--processes 2`), a master process fetches *items* and distributes them across the given number of child processes.
+Child processes are killed after a fixed number of items (a *segment*) in order to prevent them from slowing down over time.

 Optionally, the work of child processes can be split down into further chunks